 It’s time to build your email list.
 Why?
-Because if you’re going to launch a book, you need to build a following—a tribe of readers who are interested in your work.
+Because if you’re going to launch a book, you need to build a following—a group of engaged readers who are interested in your work.
 They will be the people who will eventually buy your book!
 And one of the best ways to do that is to collect email addresses on your website.
 Email is still one of the best–and most reliable–ways to communicate with readers, and if you do it right, it can lead to book sales!

 Here are some tips for how to start building your email list on your website: